Retraining: Terminology

+Demographics

-The need to retrain workers is often thought to apply to older members of the workforce, many of whom saw their occupations disappear and their skills lose value as technology, outsourcing and a weak economy combined to erode their ability to make a living.
+The need to retrain workers is often thought to apply to older members of the workforce, many of whom saw their occupations disappear and their skills lose value, eroded by technology, outsourcing, and a weak economy.
 While older Americans do not face as high a rate of unemployment as the country’s teenagers and young adults, when they do find themselves unemployed, they remain unemployed for more than twice as long as teenagers.

-While the stereotype for retraining needs is the older worker, youth in the United States and across the European Community (OECD) and Africa suffer from the same problem.
-The gap between the skills they possess and those that employers are actively seeking is significant and stagnating to their employment prospects.
-Currently in the United States, psychology, history and the performing arts make up 22% of college degrees earned.
-Demand for skilled employees, however, is in the areas of technology and engineering, currently at 5% of conferred degrees.
-“In both Britain and the United States, many people with expensive liberal arts degrees are finding it impossible to get decent jobs,” reports the Economist in its April 27, 2013 issue, adding that in northern Africa, job applicants with degrees face an unemployment level twice that of non-degreed candidates.
+Youth in the U.S., OECD member countries, and Africa are widely impacted by skills gaps.
+The divide between skills possessed by the workforce and those that employers are actively seeking is significant and stagnating to employment prospects.
+In the United States, psychology, history and the performing arts make up 22% of college degrees earned.
+Demand for skilled employees, however, is in the areas of technology and engineering, accounting for only 5% of conferred degrees to 2014.
+“In both Britain and the United States, many people with expensive liberal arts degrees are finding it impossible to get decent jobs,” reported the Economist in its April 27, 2013 issue, adding that, in northern Africa, job applicants with degrees face an unemployment level twice that of non-degreed candidates.

-While technology anxiety and a nervousness about learning new processes and acquiring new skill sets has impacted older workers, younger job seekers are also facing a deficit of “applied soft skills” such as work ethic, social skills, communication and leadership.
+While technology anxiety and a nervousness about learning new processes and acquiring new skill sets has impacted older workers, younger job seekers are also facing a deficit of "applied soft skills" such as work ethic, social skills, communication and leadership.

+The World Economic Forum (WEF) Future of Jobs Report 2025 predicts that about 39% of existing workforce skill sets will either transform or become outmoded during 2025-2030, noting a marked uptick in worker retraining, reskilling or upskilling measures, over the previous two years.
+According to the WEF report, since 2021, a third of global jobs reflect fundamental skill changes, with 25% of jobs seeing 75% of required skills changed.